 Awa traditional Japanese paper Awa washi

-Awa Washi is Japanese paper made in Tokushima Prefecture in Yoshinogawa City, Naka-gun, Naka-cho and Miyoshi City, Ikeda-cho.
-It is produced using the traditional Washi papermaking methods of nagashisuki (papermaking in flowing water), and tamesuki (papermaking using stored water).
+Awa washi is traditional Japanese paper made in Yoshinogawa, Naka-cho, and Ikeda-cho in Tokushima prefecture.
+It is produced using the traditional papermaking methods of nagashisuki (papermaking in flowing water), and tamesuki (papermaking using stored water).

-The special feature of Awa Washi is the natural color and texture (kinari) in the handmade feel of the paper.
-As well as this, even though it is thin, the quality of the paper is strong and it resists water and is difficult to tear.
-The raw materials for traditional Japanese paper are the bast fibers (shinpiseni) of paper mulberry, diplomorpha sikokiana and, paperbush but hemp, bamboo and mulberry can also be used.
-Awa Washi is used in a wide range of applications with many works made from mixing it with hemp or wood; it is used in watermark techniques and in items that use dyes made from plants, such as the traditional industry in Tokushima of indigo dyeing.
+This craft is known for its natural color, texture, and the handmade feel of the paper.
+Even though it is thin, the quality is strong as Awa washi is water-resistant and difficult to tear.
+The raw materials for traditional Japanese paper are the bast fibers of paper mulberry, gampi, and paperbush but hemp, bamboo, and mulberry can also be used.
+This craft is used in a wide range of applications with many works made from mixing with hemp or wood.
+It is used in watermark techniques and in items that use plant based dyes, such as the traditional industry of Tokushima indigo dyeing.

-The texture of traditional Japanese paper combined with modern technology has led to the popular development of new techniques incorporating Washi, such as Washi for ink-jet printers, interior goods made with wire and Washi, and water-resistant paper.
+The texture of traditional Japanese paper combined with modern technology has led to the popular development of new techniques incorporating washi, such as paper for ink-jet printers, interior goods made with wire and paper, and water-resistant paper.

-Also, in 1585 (13th year of Taisho) Hachisuka Iemasu arrived in the region and became the first Lord of Tokushima and he began to encourage the protection of the paper mulberry.
-In 1636 (13th year of Kanei) the second feudal lord, Yoshishige, began to focus the policy of the clan on encouraging farmers to produce Japanese paper as a sideline.
-In addition, the national monopoly system defining local specialties in the Kyoho years of 1716-1736 was introduced and the Tokushima paper production industry became more and more popular and well-known throughout the country.
+The Tokushima Domain started to put effort in producing paper, starting with Iemasu HACHISUKA the first lord of Tokushima who arrived in the region in 1585 and began to encourage the protection of the paper mulberry.
+In 1636, the next feudal lord encouraged farmers to produce paper for extra income.
+In addition, a national monopoly system defining local specialties was introduced between the years of 1716-1736 and the Tokushima paper production industry became popular and well-known throughout the country.

-Along with the trend towards Westernization from the beginning of the Meiji period, a gradual decline in Awa Japanese paper started to happen.
-However, one papermaking company continued to protect the tradition of Awa Washi and in 1976 (Showa 51st year) it was designated as a traditional handicraft.
+Due to the trend towards Westernization from the beginning of the Meiji period, a gradual decline in Awa washi began.
+However, one papermaking company continued to protect the tradition of this craft, which was designated as a traditional handicraft in 1976.

 General Production Process

-The raw material from the paper mulberry is harvested in November and December.
-The bast outer bark (Jinpi) has a three-layer structure consisting of, from the outside inwards, black bark, blue bark and white bark, so the bark is first stripped and then dried in the state of either black bark and white bark.
+The raw paper mulberry material is harvested in November and December.
+The bast outer bark has a three-layer structure consisting of black bark, blue bark, and white bark, so the bark is first stripped and then dried in either black bark and white bark.

-After soaking the dried paper mulberry (kozo) for one day in running water, the black bark and impurities remaining in the fibers are washed away.
-Next, the materials are boiled in alkaline solutions such as calcium hydroxide, sodium carbonate or sodium hydroxide.
-Then the fibers are boiled for about 2 hours turning them over to make sure that they are boiled through evenly until the fibers can be torn off with the finger.
+After soaking the dried paper mulberry for a day in running water, the black bark and impurities remaining in the fibers are washed away.
+Next, the materials are boiled in alkaline solutions such as calcium hydroxide, sodium carbonate, or sodium hydroxide.
+Then, the fibers are boiled for about two hours, while turning them over to make sure that they are boiled evenly and softened until tearable with hands.

 - 2. Cleaning

-After boiling and aging has finished, it is left overnight just as it is and after steaming, the lye is removed by soaking in running water and anything other than the fiber that is soluble in the alkaline solution is removed.
-Then, in a basket immersed in water, unwanted substances are carefully taken off the fibers and, in addition, irregularities or discolored parts are removed.
+After boiling, the fibers are left overnight and steamed.
+After steaming, lye is removed by soaking in running water and anything other than the fiber that is soluble in the alkaline solution is removed.
+Then, in a basket immersed in water, any debris, irregularities, or discoloration is carefully removed from the fibers.

 - 3. Beating

-After cleaning is finished the fibers are in a bundle and “beating” is the process whereby each strand of fiber is separated.
-On a stone slab or hardwood board the fibers are thoroughly beaten.
-At present this work is no longer done by hand but nearly always carried out by using a power mortar.
+After cleaning, the fibers are in a bundle and each strand of fiber is separated on a stone slab or hardwood board in a process called beating.
+This work is no longer done by hand but done with a power mortar instead.

 - 4. Papermaking

-The traditional method of making Washi paper, “nagashisuki”, consists of the three processes of “kakenagashi”, “choshi” and “sutemizu”.
+The traditional method of making washi paper, nagashisuki, consists of the three processes.

 - 5. Pressing

-The shito is left as it is overnight and after the moisture is removed naturally, it is put between boards and dehydrated by a press.
+The paper bed is left as it is overnight.
+After the moisture has dried naturally, it is placed between wooden boards and dehydrated with a press.

 - 6. Drying

-After pressing has finished, each piece of paper is pasted on a drying board one by one and dried by leaving the drying board in the sun or by using steam in a drying machine.
+After pressing, each piece of paper is individually pasted on a drying board and dried by leaving the drying board in the sun or using steam in a drying machine.

-When the drying is complete, a stage of processing the paper takes place by applying various substances such as “dosa”, “konjac” or “persimmon”.
-Dosa made from alum and hide glue prevents the color from running, konjac waterproofs and strengthens the paper and persimmon is used as a preservative, insect repellant or deodorant.
-Also, if the paper has been dyed with indigo or other dyes or if crepe-like paper is being made, the paper is processed at this stage.
+When drying is complete, dosa, konjac, or persimmon is pasted on the paper based on the desired effects.
+Dosa, which is made from alum and animal glue, prevents color from running, konjac waterproofs and strengthens the paper, and persimmon is used as a preservative, insect repellant, and deodorant.
+Also, if the paper has been dyed with indigo or if crepe-like paper is being made, those processes are done at this step.

 Where to Buy & More Information